Women and Drinking

 Glaser notes that in her research she found that the organization, founded by men in the 1930s, doesn't have as wide an appeal for women.
 For example, members are urged to surrender their egos to a higher power – a concept that she says often doesn't resonate with frazzled, stressed-out moms who may already feel powerless in other areas of their lives.

 For women who are not interested in AA, there are other programs that take science-based approaches to treatment with the goal of abstinence.
-Nationwide options include Rational Recovery, the Secular Organization for Sobriety (SOS), SMART Recovery, and Women for Sobriety.
+Nationwide options include Rational Recovery, the Secular Organization for Sobriety (SOS), SMART Recovery, Women for Sobriety and the National Council on Seniors Drug & Alcohol Rehab.
 Medical treatment facilities, either inpatient or outpatient, can also provide professional help, including medications or behavioral treatments that can make it easier to quit drinking.

 Even if you don't want to give up alcohol forever, you might consider quitting for 30 days – a strategy recommended by Moderation Management.
 "It's a good way to reevaluate when you've been drinking and why you've been drinking, and to really know that you don't have a problem giving it up," says Sheila Vakharia, Ph.D., MSW, assistant professor of social work at Long Island University-Brooklyn.
 "Once you've done that, you'll know you have your drinking under control – and you may not even want to drink as much when it's over."